 Although I had various lessons throughout my life as a guitarist, it wasn't until my senior year that I had a huge revelation about the guitar.
 I became really interested in country music after I read Brad Paisley's book, "Diary of a Player".
 In the book, he mentioned that one of his greatest influences is a guitarist named Redd Volkaert who lives in Austin.
 Extremely interested in who this could be, I YouTube'd his name.
 All I can say about the video I watched...woah!
 Right then and there I knew I wanted to be a guitarist rooted in country music but able to pull out any style.
 I had to get lessons from Redd.
 Sure enough, my dad reached out to him, and he was very kind to offer lessons.
 It was in my first lessons that I had my "guitar-velation": It's OK to steal as many licks as possible.
 All the greats did it, and that's how they developed "their sound".
 Up until that point, I was listening to music and trying to emulate what I heard, but never getting right to the source.
 Ever since then I've been trying to steal as much as I can and incorporate it into my playing.
 It is a slow process, but it sure is fun!

-I currently play with my own honky tonk/western swing/blues cover band- "The Rewinders" and my own country jazz/swing trio under my own name.
-Additionally, I play with Bob Appel and The Lake Travis Fiddlers.
+I currently play with my own honky tonk/western swing group- "The Rewinders" .
+Additionally, I play as a sideman for Bob Appel, The Lake Travis Fiddlers, and other local artists.
 Checkout the "Shows" page for more info on when I'll be playing!